ziggr/ESO-PetKennel/README.md

 - Have you ever apologized in chat for your pet interfering with other players doing their daily crafting writs?
 - Wish you could dismiss a pet with a single keystroke?

-PetKennel automatically dismisses your combat pet upon common in-town interactions:
+PetKennel automatically dismisses your pet upon common in-town interactions:

 - daily crafting writ board
 - crafting station